17 zero waste essentials ideas for a sustainable and plastic-free lifestyle.

 Each spool comes with 30 meters or 33 yards of floss.
 Ideally, you’ll use 18 inches every time, so each spool will last over a month.

-Finally, I’ll show you a vegan toothpaste and explain why it’s a better choice than convenient brands.
+Finally, I’ll show you a vegan toothpaste and explain why it’s a better choice than conventional brands.

 Davids Toothpaste is popular for a reason.
 It’s a vegan and fluoride-free alternative that’s made with safe ingredients like Earth-mined calcium carbonate, water, baking soda, seaweed powder, and peppermint oil.